-I’m a writer, backpacker, ecofeminist, and a connoisseur of vegan donuts 🍩
+I’m a writer, backpacker, ecofeminist, and connoisseur of vegan donuts 🍩

-I’m currently writing a memoir, as well as working on a collection of essays around intangible losses associated with the climate crisis.
+I’m currently writing a memoir, as well as a collection of essays around intangible losses associated with the climate crisis.

 I’m also the Managing Editor of

-ONLY POEMS, an intern with Ecotone Magazine, a guest editor for The Masters Review, and a MFA in Creative Writing candidate at the University of North Carolina, Wilmington.
+ONLY POEMS, an editor for Ecotone Magazine, a guest editor for The Masters Review and CRAFT, an editorial intern at Tin House, and a MFA in Creative Writing candidate at the University of North Carolina, Wilmington.

 ESSAYS